-A zoning lot that [cannet] is not able to be further subdivided will count as one potential lot.
+A zoning lot that [cannot] is not able to be further subdivided will count as one potential lot.
 For a zoning lot that [can] may be further subdivided, the potential number of lots will be determined by dividing the area of the zoning lot by the minimum potential lot size for the zoning district.

-Dwelling or lodging units include existing, proposed, and potentially developable units, [except for] but exclude "ohana [dwelling] units" as defined in Section 21-5.50-3(d), and "accessory dwelling units" as defined in Section [21-10.1.]
-21-5.50-3(a)."
+Dwelling or lodging units include existing, proposed, and potentially developable units, [except for] but exclude "ohana [dwelling] units" and "accessory dwelling units" as defined in Section 21-10.1."

-SECTION 76.
+SECTION 74.
 Section 30-4.1, Revised Ordinances of Honolulu 1990 ("Definitions"), is amended by amending the definition of "Hotel" to read as follows:

-""Hotel" means the same as is defined in [Article 9 of Chapter 21.]
-Section 21-5.70-3(b)."
+"Hotel" means the same as is defined in [Article 9 of Chapter 21.]
+Section 21-10.1."